top of page

 She was born in Henderson, Texas, on August 28, 1918, to Berta and Roberts Myers.
 Her parents owned a restaurant and also brought in income through the family’s home laundry, where Vernell lent a hand.
 At age twelve she started working as a cook and housekeeper, and joined the Mount Hebron Baptist Church.
 Over the next eight years, she was active in various aspects of church life, serving as choir director, Sunday school teacher, and organizer of the Youth Choir for ages six through twelve.

+In 1938 Vernell moved to Phoenix to help her sister who had become ill, and there she entered into the activities of the First Colored Baptist Church.
+When her sister graduated from school in 1941, Vernell returned to Texas, and in 1946 married Clifford Coleman.
+Three years later the couple moved to Phoenix.
 When Vernell moved into the city’s Mathew Henson Housing Project in 1953, she had four children to support.
 It is not clear what happened to her husband.
 Crippling arthritis in her hands and legs, contracted in the early 1940s, kept her from holding a fulltime job, so she took in ironing and other small tasks.
 She also rejoined the First Colored Baptist Church (later renamed the First Institutional Baptist Church), where she helped with fundraisers and served as secretary of the Pastor’s Aid Society until her arthritis forced her to stop.

 In the 1960s, Vernell became involved with the lives of her neighbors.
 Crime and violence raged in her housing project, and living conditions were substandard.
 Vernell committed herself to improving the place that would be home for the rest of her life.
 She helped organize a tenants’ council and served as president.
 During the project’s “turmoil years” in the late 1960s, Vernell was instrumental in toppling barriers between the community and police.
 Her constructive criticism as a member of the Mathew Henson Anticrime Committee improved police services, and the crime rate fell.